gianlucasudano/frontend-test/README.md

 `Infinite Scrolling`: Currently, the app renders all repositories at once.
 However, this could be improved by exploring the solution of infinite scrolling.
 This would enable the app to display a set number of repositories initially and load more as the user scrolls down.

-`Security`: Currently, the token is stored in the .env file.
-However, it's important to explore more secure solutions offered by GitHub.
-This would ensure that the app is secure and protect against potential security threats.
+`Security, reliability`: At present, the Fine-grained personal access token is stored in the .env file and is a Beta version, which may not be entirely reliable as it may expire prematurely.
+Nonetheless, it is crucial to explore more robust and secure solutions offered by GitHub to enhance the app's security and mitigate any potential security threats.

 ## Feedback about the test